Oenologist

 Phylloxera

-Phylloxera destroyed Europe’s vineyards in the 19th century.
-Within four years, it destroyed 2.5 million hectares of vines in France.
+In the 19th century, Europe’s viticulture suffered greatly from phylloxera, which destroyed 2.5 million hectares of vines in France.

 Grape varieties

-Experts estimate 10,000 grape varieties worldwide, a quarter of which are approved for wine.
-White wine only from white wine grapes, red wine more versatile.
+There are 10,000 grape varieties worldwide, a quarter of which are used for wine.
+White wine from white wine grapes, red wine more versatile.

 Residual sweetness